gisaia/ARLAS-Exploration-stack/README.md

 ./scripts/init_stack_with_data.sh local.iam.admin
 ```

 A simple dashboard with AIS data is then available.
+You can login with:
+- username: `user@org.com`
+- password: `secret`
+or as admin:
+- username: `tech@gisaia.com`
+- password: `admin`

 # Configuration